Where wintry showers and ice will hit UK on New Year’s Day

-Snow map: Where wintry showers and ice will hit UK on New Year’s Day after Met Office weather warning
+Snow map: Where wintry showers and ice will hit UK on New Year’s Day after Met Office weather warnings

 The Met Office has warned that frequent and heavy snow showers may lead to some travel disruption.